DenHelloWorld/denhelloworld-ng-jwt-auth/README.md

 For convenient management and visualization of MongoDB data, you can use [MongoDB Compass](https://www.mongodb.com/products/compass).
 This graphical interface allows you to monitor collections, documents, and perform database queries easily.

-### Connecting to the Database
+### Connecting to the MongoDB

-To connect to the database using MongoDB Compass, use the connection string from your `.env` file, for example:
+To connect to the database, use the connection string from your `.env` file, for example:

 ```bash
 MONGO_URL=mongodb://localhost:27017/ng-17-jwt-auth